-Today, there are many software companies releasing software tools designed to manage a business.
+Today, there are many software tools designed to manage various aspects of a business.

 One of the most commonly encountered business software is a CRM.

-But, we’re here to break it down for you.
+But, we’re here to break it down for you even further:

 The main difference between PRM and CRM technology is their functionality.
 They are two different types of software not intended to be used for the same purpose.
 CRM is concerned with a company’s relationships with their customers while PRM is concerned with managing a company’s relationship with their indirect sales teams aka their channel sales partners and the sales efforts those partners produce for the vendor (aka company).

 “Sales-focused partner relationship management (PRM) applications are designed to improve an enterprise’s ability to market, sell and service end customers through channel partners.
 This category includes many of the traditional elements contained in a direct sales solution (opportunity management), but the solutions are configured for supporting a partner-driven environment.
 These applications consolidate data and transactions; set business rules and track activity; are typically used to manage channel partners, distributors, alliance or strategic partnerships; and often include a portal to enable bidirectional information flow and communications between partners.” - Gartner

-In recent years, PRM applications have been integrated with CRM solutions to eliminate data silos and extend the functionality of an integrated data source of record.
-Pulling CRM data into a PRM allows integrated processes between a vendor's partners and channel management now benefit from a centralized database of customer data.
+In recent years, PRM applications have been integrated with CRM solutions to eliminate data silos and extend the functionality by introducing an integrated data source of record.
+Pulling CRM data into a PRM allows integrated processes between a vendor's partners and channel management team to benefit from a centralized database.